RachelFoare/Pangenome-construction-using-VG/README.md

 #SBATCH --mem=128G
 #SBATCH --partition=your_partition_name

-#go to the correct directory
+# go to the correct directory

-transform
+cd
+# form the subsets of Mozabite individuals with MAF>0.01

-#index all the files
+# index all the files

-# Load the Singularity module
+# load singularity
 module load singularity
-# Create a script file with the commands you want to run
+# create a script file with the commands to run in the same singularity container
-cat > mycommands.sh <<EOF
+cat > sing-commands.sh <<EOF
 #!/bin/bash
-command1 --input-file1 /path/to/input/file1 --output-file1 /path/to/output/file1
-command2 --input-file2 /path/to/input/file2 --output-file2 /path/to/output/file2
-command3 --input-file3 /path/to/input/file3 --output-file3 /path/to/output/file3

 EOF
-chmod +x mycommands.sh
+chmod +x sing-commands.sh

 # Run the Singularity container with the script file as an argument
-singularity exec data/image.sif bash mycommands.sh
+singularity exec data/image.sif bash sing-commands.sh
 ```
 Now, let's run the job.